-While the key words of the Sagittarius are independence and traveling, planet Earth brings dependence and restrictions.
-One might say this is quite a tensioned situation and an impossible compromise.
+While the key words of the Sagittarius are independence and traveling, planet Mercury adds new ideas and an extra portion of curiosity to the mix.
+One might say this is quite an explosive mix.

 Crowley: The Princess of Wands represents the earthy part of Fire; one might say, she is the fuel of Fire.
 This expression implies the irresistible chemical attraction of the combustible substance.
 She rules the Heavens for one quadrant of the portion around the North Pole.
 The Princess is therefore shewn with the plumes of justice streaming like flames from her brow; and she is unclothed, shewing that chemical action can only take place when the element is per fectly free to combine with its partner.
 She bears a wand crowned with the disk of the Sun; and she is leaping in a surging flame which re-calls by its shape the letter Yodh.